Magisk-Modules-Repo-CN/bacon-mic-fix/README.md

 # Android Mic Fix
-Fixes in call Mic issues for various Android devices.
+Fixes in call low volume mic issues for various Android devices.

 May also fix "Ok Google" detection.